White-IT-Solutions/TattooDirectory/docs/HLD Doc Tattoo Artist Directory MVP.md

 #### **2.4.1.3 Drawbacks**

-A drawback of this approach *for a portfolio piece* is that this abstraction hides the very skills you want to showcase.
-An `amplify.yml` file is far less descriptive of your infrastructure knowledge than a comprehensive Terraform project.
+A drawback of this approach *for a portfolio piece* is that this abstractition layer hides the very skills this project is designed to showcase.
+An `amplify.yml` file is far less descriptive of deep infrastructure knowledge than a comprehensive Terraform project.

 #### **2.4.1.4 Conclusion**